 Write your application text in the fields in E-kanalen.
-The Instructions for the application contain more information about what the fields should contain5.
+The Instructions for the application contain more information about what the fields should contain.

-If the application is not written in English, the applicant should attach a project description in English of max.
+If the application is not written in English, the applicant must attach a project description in English of max.
 5 pages to the application, including figures, tables and references.
-This is necessary so that international experts will have the opportunity to examine the project.
-This project description should contain a description of the purpose of the project, what results the project is expected to achieve and how it is to be implemented.
+This is so that international experts will have an opportunity to examine the project.
+This project description must contain a description of the purpose of the project, what results the project is expected to achieve and how it is to be implemented.

-Category B applications must include a business plan showing how the concept can be commercialised by 2030.
-This business plan must also contain an electricity cost production calculation (see more information in section 1.1Two different categories within which to apply for support).
+In category B we request in particular a business plan showing how the concept can be commercialised by 2030.
+This business plan should also contain an electricity cost production calculation (see more information in section 1.1Two different categories within which to apply for support).

-For what proportion of the project's costs can we be awarded support?
+6 For what proportion of the project's costs can we be awarded support?